On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 Quarterly

-Proportion (%) of children aged 6 months who are exclusively breastfed out of all children aged 6 months, excluding abandoned foundlings and children born to HIV-positive mothers, mothers taking cytostatics
+Share (%) of children aged 6 months receiving exclusive breastfeeding from the total number of children aged 6 months, with the exception of abandoned foundlings and children born to HIV-infected mothers, mothers taking cytostatics

 Quarterly